xmtp/XIPs/XIPs/xip-47-group-chat-permissions.md

 ## Reference implementation

-An example of the updates required for protobuf objects can be seen in the PR here: https://github.com/xmtp/proto/pull/175
+An example of the updates required for protobuf objects can be seen in this [PR in the XMTP proto GitHub repo](https://github.com/xmtp/proto/pull/175).

 ```solidity
 // Message for group mutable permissions